 \section{Introduction}

-{ Cities offer unparalleled access to essential services, including healthcare, education, transportation, cultural amenities, water and sanitation services \citep{Glaeser01,Leon08,Winters11}.
-Cities are the hubs where people have increased social interactions, fostering productivity and attracting talent \citep{keuschnigg2019urban}.
+{ Cities offer unparalleled access to essential services, including healthcare, education, transportation, cultural amenities, water, and sanitation services \cite{Glaeser01,Leon08,Winters11}.
+Cities are hubs of social interaction, fostering productivity and attracting talent \cite{keuschnigg2019urban}.
 Some of those positive urban features are further accentuated in large cities.
-For example, large cities tend to pull more people, primarily young \citep{PrietoColombiaMobility} and have a much bigger share of international migrants \citep{ScalingMigrationRPC}.
-Although large cities are an ideal space for social mixing and cultural integration, they can also form highly unequal and segregated communities, where groups rarely interact with others \citep{sousa2022quantifying}.
-In some cities, for example, wealthy neighbourhoods tend to segregate themselves from the urban population and build themselves private cities \citep{ParnellAfrica}.
-Segregated cities often result from the residential selection process, where even small preferences for some neighbour characteristics highly alter the distribution of population groups \citep{clark2008understanding,bolt2008minority,lee2016temporal}. }
+For example, large cities tend to attract more people, primarily young people \cite{PrietoColombiaMobility}, and have more diversity and a much larger share of international migrants \cite{ScalingMigrationRPC}.
+Although large cities could be ideal for social mixing, they can also form highly unequal and segregated communities, where groups rarely interact with others \cite{sousa2022quantifying}.
+In some cities, for example, wealthy neighbourhoods tend to segregate themselves from the urban population and create private areas \cite{ParnellAfrica}, often motivated by fear and prejudice \cite{caldeira2000city}.
+Moreover, although residential segregation can strengthen ethnic ties and support newcomers, it constrains social ties with natives in terms of support, advice, and frequency of contact \cite{vervoort2012ethnic}, resulting in reduced access to essential services \cite{dinwiddie2013residential}.
+Segregated cities often result from the residential selection process, in which even small preferences for certain neighbourhood characteristics can significantly alter the distribution of population groups \cite{clark2008understanding,bolt2008minority,lee2016temporal}. }